zmixnyc/manual/PluginDevelopmentTutorial.md

 ## Creating the template plugin

 The `helper.py` script included in the Rack SDK is an easy way to create a plugin template.
-You can run it with no arguments to display documentation.
+You can run it with no arguments to show documentation.

-Decide on a [slug](Metadata.html#slug) for your plugin.
+Decide on a [slug](Manifest.html#slug) for your plugin.
 We will use `MyPlugin` for this tutorial.
 Run
 ```bash